suns1ck/compose/README.md

 # compose
-A repo of my Docker compose files!
-Pretty simple.
+A repo for my Docker compose files and container deployment scripts!